BIGtigr/Smith-Waterman_viterbi/README.md

 # Smith-Waterman
-"Smith-Waterman alignment of two sequence, can be DNA or amino acids"
+Smith-Waterman local alignment of two sequences, can be DNAs or amino acids

-"Also known as viterbi finding the maximum likelihood path of hidden states of a hidden Markov model (HMM)"
+Also known as viterbi finding the maximum likelihood path of hidden states of a hidden Markov model (HMM)